top of page

 e/Him

 Bryan is a gentle and good-humoured Registered Psychologist and Clinical Psychology Registrar.
 He is committed to promoting a safe, supportive and compassionate therapeutic space where clients feel heard and respected.
 Bryan focuses on developing strong collaborative relationships with clients and is passionate about helping them build an enriched life driven by their personal values.
-Bryan has experience working with adults and adolescents, addressing issues such as anxiety, depression, stress, grief and adjustment difficulties.
+Bryan has experience working with adults and adolescents from diverse cultural backgrounds, addressing issues such as anxiety, depression, trauma, stress, grief and adjustment difficulties.
 He has also worked in various private and public health settings, including the Royal Women’s Hospital, where he worked with women experiencing perinatal mental health issues.
-Bryan has a special interest in assisting clients with social anxiety and is committed to working with diverse client groups.
-He utilises several evidence-based interventions including Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Schema Therapy.
+Bryan has a special interest in assisting clients with health anxiety, social anxiety, interpersonal difficulties and emotion dysregulation, and is committed to working with diverse client groups.

 Emily Hohnke 2.jpg